abisop/nuttx-docs/en/platforms/xtensa/esp32s3/boards/esp32s3-devkit/index.md

     nsh> wapi essid wlan0 myssid 1
     nsh> renew wlan0

-Once connected, open NuttX's player and play the file according to the filename and the IP address of the HTTP server:
+Once connected, open NuttX\'s player and play the file according to the filename and the IP address of the HTTP server:

     nsh> nxplayer